AdobeDocs/experience-manager-65.en/help/sites-developing/spa-getting-started-angular.md

 ## Dependencies, Configuration, and Building {#dependencies-configuration-and-building}

-In addition to the expected Angular dependency, the sample SPA can leverage additional libraries to make the creation of the SPA more efficient.
+In addition to the expected Angular dependency, the sample SPA can use additional libraries to make the creation of the SPA more efficient.

 ### Dependencies {#dependencies}